ADMINISTRATIVE REGULATION - 6161.1

 Instructional Materials and Learning Resource Complaint Procedure

-Any resident or employee of the school district may formally challenge learning resources used in the district’s educational program on the basis of appropriateness.
+The District shall accept complaints concerning instructional materials only from staff, District residents, or the parents/guardians of children enrolled in a District school on the basis of appropriateness.
 The purpose of the complaint procedure is to consider the opinions of those persons in the schools and the community who are not directly involved in the selection process.

-When any challenged instructional material is reviewed by the district, it shall not be subject to further reconsideration for 12 months, unless the Superintendent determines that reconsideration is warranted.
+When any challenged instructional material is reviewed by the District, it shall not be subject to further reconsideration for 12 months, unless the Superintendent determines that reconsideration is warranted.

 Step 1: Informal Complaint

-If the complaint is not resolved through a one-to- one informal discussion, the principal shall arrange an informal meeting which will usually involve the school’s media specialist or librarian, a department chair, and/or teacher.
+If the complaint is not resolved through a one-to-one informal discussion, the principal shall arrange an informal meeting which will usually involve the school’s media specialist or librarian, a department chair, and/or teacher.

 The topics of informal discussion (with written back up if available) typically include:

-- an explanation of the school’s selection procedure
+an explanation of the school’s selection procedure

-- the particular place the questioned material occupies in the educational program and its educational usefulness
+the particular place the questioned material occupies in the educational program and its educational usefulness

 Step 2: Formal Complaint

-Complainants shall sign all complaints and provide identifying information so that the district is able to make a proper reply.
+Complainants shall sign all complaints and provide identifying information so that the District is able to make a proper reply.
 Anonymous complaints will not be accepted.

 During the investigation of the complaint, the challenged material may remain in use until a final decision has been reached.
 In accordance with the procedure for handling complaints, no questioned materials shall be removed from the school pending a final decision.
 However, pending the outcome of the Request for Reconsideration of Instructional Materials and Learning Resources, access to questioned materials will be denied to the child (or children) of the parents making the complaint, if the parents so desire.
 Based on a review of the standards to be addressed and the length of time related to instruction using the materials, the teacher shall assign the student an alternate material of equal merit as appropriate.

-Upon receipt of a completed Request for Reconsideration of Instructional Materials and Learning Resources form, the principal of the school involved will reach out to district office administrators to collaboratively address any remaining concerns.
+Upon receipt of a completed Request for Reconsideration of Instructional Materials and Learning Resources form, the principal of the school involved will reach out to District office administrators to collaboratively address any remaining concerns.

 Step 3: District Determination